Plaintiff Settlement Planning

 What will Milestone discuss with my client when exploring a periodic payment schedule?

-If receiving payments is a good choice for your client, we will discuss:
+If receiving payments is a good choice for your client, one of our settlement planning consultants will discuss with them:

 When deciding between receiving a one-time lump sum payment and periodic payments, it’s important for your client to think about their personal financial goals and plan for long-term financial security.
 By receiving payments over time, they can manage their money more easily into the future.